Coalfire-Research/raining-in-the-clouds/README.md

 <img src="images/logo_careof_Copilot_20250908_170039.png" width="25%">

-A collection of tools that simluate cloud REST API vulnerabilities.
+A collection of tools that simulate cloud REST API vulnerabilities.
 The tools provide training for practical skill development based on real-world vulnerabilities in authorization, XSS, and SQL injection.
 Coverage includes OpenStack, Salesforce, and Google Cloud.

 ---